 We also offer a variety of commercial archaeological services (including desk based assessment, geophysical survey, watching brief, evaluation, excavation, post-excavation analysis and reporting, and a range of human osteological services) to suit projects of any size.

-Elmet also offer a range of Saturday workshops in a variety of archaeological specialisms including archaeological flint knapping, historic building recording and more - book your place today!
+Elmet also offer a range of Saturday workshops in a variety of archaeological specialisms including historic building analysis, archaeological illustration, basic site skills and more - book your place today!

 Find out more about joining Dearne Valley Archaeological Group, as well as their evening lecture programme for 2014.